Angelverse Announces Presale And Upcoming Utility-Driven Gym-Based Nfts

+(MENAFN- GlobeNewsWire - Nasdaq) AngelVerse is a comprehensive ecosystem that transforms high-barrier traditional investment opportunities into accessible digital assets.

-(MENAFN- Zex PR Wire) Dubai, UAE, 20th December 2024, ZEX PR WIRE , AngelVerse is set to go live with a highly anticipated Presale operation.
+Dubai, UAE, Dec.
+20, 2024 (GLOBE NEWSWIRE) -- AngelVerse is set to go live with a highly anticipated Presale operation.
 The project is going to introduce an innovative ecosystem that will connect crypto with traditional business investments.

 The team will also launch a profit-sharing model aimed at creating sustainable streams of passive income for token holders.
 This is a way to democratize high-barrier investment opportunities with a prime focus on long-term sustainability.